 I set about and soundproofed the room for drums and guitars, and I was happy with the results.
 But upon further investigations, I discovered that some noise would leak out through the windows.

-If you have noise problems, I’m sure you’ve tried whatever you can to block out the noises.
+If you have noise problems, I am sure you have tried whatever you can to block out the noises.
 Right?
-But I bet you didn’t realize that window soundproofing plays a major role in determining the noises that get in and out.
+But I bet you did not realize that window soundproofing plays a major role in determining the noises that get in and out.
 Right?

-Over the years, I’ve learned different techniques.
-I’ve been to New Zealand and Australia.
-It’s from these countries I discovered some fantastic green glue alternatives.
-To cut my long story short, I’ve learned of 10 different ways to soundproof windows that work.
-I bet you’ll find one that easies for you to implement and cheap as well.
+Over the years, I have learned different techniques.
+I have been to New Zealand and Australia.
+It is from these countries I discovered some fantastic green glue alternatives.
+To cut my long story short, I have learned of 10 different ways to soundproof windows that work.
+I bet you will find one that easies for you to implement and cheap as well.